genesiscommunitysuccess/docs/docs/04_web/02_web-components/04_presentation/06_charts.md

     - chart
 ---

-A chart component is a graphical representation of a set of data, that can have multiple forms.
-Genesis charts are based on [g2plot](https://g2plot.antv.antgroup.com/)
+A chart component is a graphical representation of a set of data.
+A range of different chart types can be used.
+Genesis charts are based on [g2plot](https://g2plot.antv.antgroup.com/en/).

 ## Attributes and props